chark/scriptable-events/Assets/Documentation/README.md

 ```

 After that is set up, make sure to call `MutableObjectExtensions.ResetMutatedObjects()` somewhere in one of the `Awake` methods, each time before a scene loads.
 Make sure the script which calls this extension executes before other scripts by setting up [Script Execution Order](https://docs.unity3d.com/Manual/class-MonoManager.html).

+### Examples
+Import the `MutableObject` sample which shows how to use game events in various situations.